codev7/moon/README.md

 `make run-server`

-Navigate to `http://localhost:8888` and verify that "Hello World" is output in your browser's console.
+Navigate to `http://localhost:8888` and verify that "Hello World!" is displayed.

 Check `http://localhost:8888/api/version` to see the endpoint support.

-Edit `/client/entry.js` and see that the code is automatically updated in your browser without a refresh.
+Edit `/client/components/app.js` and see that the code is automatically updated in your browser without a refresh.

 # Adding Endpoints